awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/cost.md

-You are responsible for the cost of Amazon cloud technology services used when running this solution.
-As of March 2022, the estimated cost for the solution is 25.12 USD per day.

-The whole cost consists of five types:
+You are responsible for the cost of AWS services used when running this solution.
+The actual cost depends on the tasks to be executed and their complexity.
+As of March 2022, the cost factors mainly consist of five types:

  * Notebook
- * Compute
+ * Computing
  * Storage
  * Analysis
  * Orchestration

- The actual cost depends on the tasks performed and the complexity.
+## Example

 Take the molecular unfolding function for the prepared sample (117_idel.mol2) as an example.
-The following calculation is based on that customers use the notebook to study sample code as well as use the solution to run one complete batch test both on quantum computing resource and classical computing resource in order to visualize the results in Amazon QuickSight.
-If the customers only used solution to study the sample code, the cost for notebook and the compute from Amazon Braket were considered.
+In US East (N. Virginia) Region (us-east-1), assume a customer continues using the notebook to study sample code, and adopts the solution to run one complete batch evaluation both on quantum computing resource and classical computing resource in order to visualize the results in Amazon QuickSight.

-!!! notice
+!!!
+Notice "Note"

-    It's good practice to set a billing alarm before deploying this solution.
-Refer to this [link](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html)
+    If the customer uses the solution only to study the sample code, the cost factors mainly involve the notebook and the computing from Amazon Braket.

 <!-- | Cost Type| Service | Resource Size | Operating Condition | Cost |
 | :---: | :---: | :---: | :---: | :---: |